 General Program Requirements

-Deceased Veterans discharged under honorable conditions and members of the U.S. Armed Forces who died on active duty are eligible for a government headstone or marker.
+Deceased Veterans discharged under other than dishonorable conditions and members of the U.S. Armed Forces who died on active duty are eligible for a government headstone or marker.
 A veteran discharged under other than honorable conditions may be eligible.

-A copy of the Veteran's discharge certificate or other official documents for proof of military service are required.
+VA requires a copy of the Veteran's discharge certificate or other official documents for proof of military service.
 Their service must have met one of the following conditions: